scimind2460/rfcs/text/3892-complex-numbers.md

 - We should also think about a `Display` implementation.
 Should we support something like `1 + 2i` or something else?
 Should we not make a `Display` impl at all, and just use re() and im() for the implementation?
 - We should also consider adding aliases (like c32 and c64) for floating points once they are established, to allow for a shorthand syntax.
 - Eventually, we should also consider adding polar conversions (e.g, `modulus` and `angle`)
+- And also, we should consider adding complex trig functions (`csin`, `ccos`, etc.) that were deliberately left out of the MVP.